 For severe razor bumps, you may need a special skin cream,

 such as hydrocortisone, antibiotic, or tretinoin cream.

-products can irritate the skin and should be used only once or twice a week.
+Hair removal products called depilatories do not cause razor bumps.
+But they can irritate the skin and should be used only once or twice a week.

 Kathleen Romito, MD - Family Medicine & Amy McMichael, MD - Dermatology